BrandonML/google-maps-timeline-converter/README.md

 - You had multiple Google accounts on your phone and your location data is split across them
 - You want to see your complete travel history on a single map
 - Google's new Timeline format (2024+) isn't compatible with the old format
-- You have thousands of records and need to reduce them to under 2,000 for Google My Maps
+- You have thousands of records and need to reduce them to under 2,000 (per layer) for Google My Maps
 - You want to create a visual record of everywhere you've traveled

 **What you can do with the converted data:**